Family Trust – Annual Distribution Minute

 • Asset Protection: helps shield assets from creditors or legal disputes arising from divorce.

-• Income Streaming: Directs income types (e.g., dividends) for tax benefits, under the ATO rules.
+• Income Streaming: Directs income types (e.g., dividends) for tax benefits under the ATO rules.

 • Succession Planning: Supports wealth transfer with extended trust structures.

-How to Distribute to Another Family Trust?
+How to distribute to another Family Trust?

 Ensure the second trust is an eligible beneficiary per the first trust’s deed.
 Read the Family Trust deed to find out.